yearn/yearn-finance-v3/README.md

 ```
 $ yarn dev
 ```
+- To enable Dev Mode set `REACT_APP_ALLOW_DEV_MODE=true` in your .env

-- Wallet Address Override can be acivated by navigating to Settings in the app and enabling Dev Mode
+- Wallet Address Override can be acivated by navigating to Settings in the app and clicking `Enable Dev Mode`

 ## Production